 Over the years, I’ve done my fair share of travelling.
 I’ve been lucky enough to spend some time lounging by the pool on a cheap last-minute getaway to Spain, stayed at a decidedly dodgy motel in LA, and, thanks to the marriage of a fancypants relative, once even managed to spend the night in a 5-star hotel.

 But, try as I might, hotel trips just aren’t for me.
 Camping is my real passion, and the only way I feel able to truly unwind and recharge my batteries.
-My trusty tent has taken me and my assorted North Face gear to the middle of nowhere and back again – Scotland, France, Austria, Germany – it’s how I like to see the world.
+My trusty tent has taken me and my assorted North Face gear to the middle of nowhere and back again – Scotland, France, Austria, Germany and all the way to campgrounds in Myrtle Beach – it’s how I like to see the world.
 That’s why I know the importance of maintaining camping equipment!

 As a thank you to the little canvas buddy that’s given me so many pleasurable breaks over the years, I like to take good care of him, and so, I thought I’d pass on my tips to other happy campers, so that they can take care of theirs too.
 A little TLC goes a long way, and makes sure you’ll be able to enjoy nights out under the stars for many years to come, without having to bid goodbye to your trusted friend (and without having to fork out your hard-earned cash on a replacement).